platformsh/platformsh-docs/docs/src/development/cli/_index.md

 For all of them, you don't need to configure a Git remote.
 It is enough to have a project ID.

-An example of how this affects commands, when you run `platform merge`, it doesn't affect your local codebase.
+An example of how this affects commands is that when you run `platform merge`, it doesn't affect your local codebase.
 You don't even need the code locally.
-The code is merged between environments remotely.
+The code is only merged between environments remotely.

 ## CLI features